SAP Business Warehouse or SAP Business Intelligence (SAP BW or SAP BI)

 This tool is an especially powerful departmental tool.
 It provides a very powerful, yet simple to use tool for non IT savy users to build very powerful executive level interactive dashboards.

 SAP's HANA or High Performance Analytic Appliance is a In-Memory database developed by SAP to take advantage of the ever lower prices of RAM (Random Access Memory) and Columnar Database reads.
 It provides the ability to manipulate data, often times billions of records simultaneously, in real time.

-Because of this, it eliminates much of the need to create aggregates within SAP BW as it can carry out summary operations on the fly with no loss in performance.
+Because of this, it eliminates much of the need to create aggregates within SAP BW as it can carry out summary operations on the fly with no loss in performance or fidelity.

 In addition to SAP BW on HANA, SAP also offers S/4 HANA, which is the ERP system.
 All of the SAP HANA tools, such as SAP HANA studio, have been built to take full advantage of the advanced analytical capabilities of SAP HANA.

 The entire SAP Business Objects system resides on the BI Platform, which provides administrative management capabilities of the system.
 In addition to administration, it allows you to monitor system performance.

 The MS Analysis tool is an Add On that gives you an advanced Excel Pivot Table like functionality layered on top of both the SAP datawarehouse which can also access other data sources, such as a Universe or 3rd party systems.